Foundation Degree Early Childhood Studies

 Q: Will this qualify me to be a teacher?

-A: This Foundation Degree can be extended into an Honours Degree via four progression routes.
+A: This foundation degree can be extended into an honours degree via four progression routes.
 Successful completion of that final year may mean you are eligible for post-graduate teacher training in the Early Years or Primary via the PGCE, SCITT or other teacher-training programmes.
 This is dependent on achievement and other experience and qualifications.
 Many of our students go on to qualify as primary school teachers.

 Q: Will this course qualify me to be a Nursery Nurse instead of the Level 3 qualification?

-A: No, this is an academic degree and in order to be recognised in the ratios for your setting, you will probably still need the L3 qualification and potentially Maths/English GCSE results.
+A: No, this is an academic degree and in order to be recognised in the ratios for your setting, you will probably still need the Level 3 qualification and potentially Maths/English GCSE results.
 Talk to one of the team about how you can address this if you do not already hold a childcare qualification and need one in addition to this degree.